RedhawkSDR/USRP_UHD/tests/FEI_Compliance_Results.md

 ### `info` Details

 The `info` check is reporting that it is impossible to test full multi-out port capability with a single channel.
 The features that cannot be tested are not necessary for a single channel anyway.
+A USRP with multiple daughtercards and thus multiple RX_DIGITIZER tuners will not see this message, but may see a similar message since multi-out port tests are not complete.

 ```
 dataShort_out: Cannot fully test multiport because only single